Board of Directors

 Alesheia Presha completed her Bachelor of Science degree in English Education from Florida State University.
 With a natural love for words and literature, she pursued her passion for teaching students how to read over a span of 27 years.
 During this time, she has worked as a private tutor, classroom teacher and reading interventionist.

-In her present role as K-3 Reading Interventionist at The School of Arts and Sciences of Tallahassee, Florida, she has dedicated her focus on establishing a strong Tier 1 and Tier 2 instructional base in the classrooms while providing intensive instruction to the lowest performing students in grade K-3.
+In her present role as K-3 Reading Interventionist at The School of Arts and Sciences of Tallahassee, Florida (SAS-T), she has dedicated her focus on establishing a strong Tier 1 and Tier 2 instructional base in the classrooms while providing intensive instruction to the lowest performing students in grade K-3.
 She has helped to develop a strong system of intervention programs through professional development for teachers and supervising campus based, parent volunteer literacy programs.

 Jesse Steif